-Designed by SCB led by principal architect Tim M. Stevens and built by C.W.
+Designed by SCB and principal architect Tim M. Stevens and built by C.W.
 Driver Companies, the nearly 100,000 square-foot Center for Athletics, Recreation and Wellness is 15,000 square feet larger than the previous facility.
-With the exception of a thoroughly refurbished Voelkel Gym, the building is all new construction built to meet LEED Gold sustainability standards.
+The new construction has been certified as LEED Platinum for meeting the highest level of sustainable building standards.

 Outdoor patios and expansive use of glass accentuate our Southern California setting, with a nearly floor-to-ceiling window in the second-floor N&N practice and recreational gym that provides striking views of the San Gabriel Mountains.
 The broad stairway that leads upstairs features a seating area on one side lined with wood strips from a mid-20th century Sagehen basketball court, with painted logos from the wooden court re-used at the front desk and on a prominent wall.
 Upstairs, the Elizabeth Graham Olson and Steve Olson Family Terrace overlooks the football and baseball fields, providing a special spot to showcase the setting Pomona-Pitzer offers.

 The 5,877 square-foot Draper Public Fitness Area for students, faculty and staff equipped with new cardio and weightlifting equipment is located just inside the front entrance, enhanced by views of trees and passersby through large windows.

 The separate 4,876 square-foot Athletic Performance Center for Pomona-Pitzer varsity athletes faces the football field and is equipped with ample strength and conditioning equipment as well as a turf strip and a throwing wall.

 Upstairs, the N&N Practice Gymnasium offers multiple courts for students and teams to work out with a stunning view of the San Gabriel Mountains.